-Leigh Landis, our Denmark expert has been recognized as the expert in travel to Denmark by Wendy Perrin and is a Wendy Perrin Wow Trusted Travel Expert.
+Leigh Landis, our Sweden expert has been recognized as the expert in travel to Sweden by Wendy Perrin and is a Wendy Perrin Wow Trusted Travel Expert.

 Leigh's knowledge of Sweden, and of Scandinavia, is invaluable when planning a trip to this famously expensive region.
 Leigh can maximize your time and utilize the most cost effective methods of travel within the region.